JASory/machine-prime/binding/README.md

 at minimum 3x faster than Forisek and Jancina's native C implementation (FJ262K).
 Even python's abysmal performance is sufficient to outspeed the
 FJ262K algorithm.

-Machine-prime has 3 modes Default, Small, and Tiny.
+Machine-prime has 4 modes Default,Lucas,Table, SSMR.
 Default is the fastest, and Tiny is the slowest.
-All of the bindings are benchmarked using the Default mode dynamic library on Linux.
+All of the bindings are benchmarked using the Table mode dynamic library on Linux.
 Two benchmarks are used: is_prime against the largest 100 million integers, and is_prime_wc against 2^64-59 the hardest case, 10 million times.
 Additionally we compare against Forisek & Jancina's implementation which was the prior fastest implementation.
 The benchmarks here are taken on an Intel i5-5300U (4) @ 2.900GHz

 - Native Rust Default: Average 6s Worst 7.5s